This post may contain affiliate links. Read our disclosure policy.

 Instructions

-• *See notes for brining the turkey the day before.
-When you're ready to roast, remove the turkey from the fridge and allow it to come to room temp 1-2 hours before cooking. this helps the turkey cook more evenly.
-Before cooking, pat the turkey dry thoroughly with paper towels and make sure to remove the neck and giblets from the inside of the bird.
+- *See notes for brining the turkey the day before.
+Remove the turkey from the fridge and rest at room temperature 1-2 hours before cooking (for even cooking) Pat the turkey dry thoroughly with paper towels and remove the neck and giblets from the inside if needed.

-• Preheat the oven to 350°F and adjust the oven rack to the lower third position.
-Set aside a large roasting pan with a roasting rack.
-See recipe notes if you don’t have a roasting rack.
+- Preheat oven to 350°F and adjust the oven rack to the lower third position.
+Place a roasting rack inside the roasting pan.
+See notes if you don't have a roasting rack.

-• Place turkey on the roasting rack then fill the cavity with the onion, celery, garlic, lemon and extra sprigs of herbs and set aside.
+- Place the turkey on the roasting rack then fill the cavity with the onion, celery, garlic, lemon and extra sprigs of herbs and set aside.18-20 lb turkey, 1/2 medium yellow onion, 2 stalks celery, 6 cloves whole garlic, 1/2 lemon

-• Roast in the preheated oven for 3 1/2 hours to 4 1/2 hours.
+- Roast in the preheated oven for 3 1/2 – 4 1/2 hours.
 Adjust roasting time based on the size of your bird.
 See notes for roasting times per pound.
 Rotate the pan and baste the turkey with the drippings if desired every hour.
 The cheesecloth will be very dark, this is what you want.

 Notes